 The Bureau of Labor Statistics is responsible for providing inflation figures monthly.
 (BLS)

 What Causes Inflation

-During a period of cost-push inflation, the economy’s aggregate supply curve shifts to the left, as seen on Graph 2.
-In this case prices jump from P1 to P2, but note that the output decreases from Q1 to Q2.
+During a period of cost-push inflation, the economy’s aggregate supply curve shifts to the left, as seen in Graph 2.
+In this case, prices jump from P1 to P2 but note that the output decreases from Q1 to Q2.
 Cost-push inflation causes greater hardship than demand-pull inflation because unemployment and the price level increase.

 Who Benefits and Who is Hurt By Inflation

 It is a common misconception that inflation hurts everyone.
 Inflation causes the redistribution of income.
 Individuals whose income fails to keep up with inflation are hurt.
 They redistribute their income to those whose incomes exceed the rate of inflation.

 Hannah was thrilled when she received $100 for Christmas in 2000.
 She opened a savings account earning one percent interest per year.
 After one year the balance of the savings account was $101 ($100 deposit plus $1 interest).
 In 2001, Hannah was disappointed when she learned her $101 would only purchase $98 of goods and services.
 This is because there was three percent inflation.
 Savers suffer when the interest rate paid on savings is less than the inflation rate.